stroiman/fspec/Readme.markdown

 Open the _TestHelpers_ module from any test module where you need to test a component with mocked dependencies, and you will have access to the _Get<'T>()_ and _GetMock<'T>()_ methods.

+The _GetOrDefault<'T>_ calls the function to initialize a value if it hasn't already been initialized, otherwise the value stored in the context is returned.

 ### Batch building examples ###